About Us

 ICSA’s main event is its annual international conference, which takes place on alternating years in Europe or North America.
 ICSA's annual conference is the conference to attend if you are interested in cultic studies.
 In recent years about 125 persons have volunteered to speak at the annual conference.

-With the help of volunteers, ICSA conducts a variety of regional conferences and webinars (see Events) and local meetings.
+With the help of volunteers, ICSA conducts a variety of regional conferences and webinars (see Events).

 Your financial support enables ICSA to: